-RESOLUTION NO. 2021-202
+RESOLUTION NO. 2023-131

-RESOLUTION OF THE CITY COUNCIL OF THE CITY OF ROCKLIN APPROVING THE MEMORANDUM OF UNDERSTANDING BETWEEN THE CITY OF ROCKLIN AND AFSCME COUNCIL 57, LOCAL 146 AFL-CIO, REPRESENTING THE ROCKLIN PUBLIC SERVICE EMPLOYEES, FOR THE TERM JULY 1, 2021 THROUGH JUNE 30, 2023
+RESOLUTION OF THE CITY COUNCIL OF THE CITY OF ROCKLIN ADOPTING THE NEGOTIATED MEMORANDUM OF UNDERSTANDING BETWEEN THE CITY OF ROCKLIN AND AFSCME COUNCIL 57, LOCAL 146 AFL-CIO REPRESENTING THE PUBLIC SERVICE EMPLOYEES BARGAINING UNIT, REPEALING THE PROVISIONS OF ANY RESOLUTIONS IN CONFLICT HEREWITH, AND APPROVING ASSOCIATED SALARY SCHEDULES

-WHEREAS, the Memorandum of Understanding (MOU) between the City of Rocklin and AFSCME Council 57, Local 146 AFL-CIO representing the City of Rocklin Public Service Employees Bargaining Unit, ended on June 30, 2021; and
+WHEREAS, the Memorandum of Understanding (MOU) between the City of Rocklin and AFSCME Council 57, Local 146 AFL-CIO representing the City of Rocklin Public Service Employees Bargaining Unit, ended on June 30, 2023; and

-WHEREAS, representatives of the City and representatives of AFSCME Council 57, Local 146 AFL-CIO have met and negotiated in good faith for a successor memorandum of understanding; and
+WHEREAS, representatives of the City and representatives of AFSCME Council 57, Local 146 AFL-CIO have met and negotiated in good faith; and

-WHEREAS, members of the Rocklin Public Service Employees bargaining unit have held elections and voted to ratify the negotiated terms and conditions contained within the tentative agreement for the successor MOU; and
+WHEREAS, members of AFSCME Council 57, Local 146 AFL-CIO representing the City of Rocklin Public Service Employees Bargaining Unit have held elections and voted to ratify the negotiated terms and conditions contained within the tentative agreement for the successor MOU; and

-WHEREAS, City or Rocklin's Human Resources Division is now bringing the negotiated successor MOU to the City Council for final approval.
+WHEREAS, the City of Rocklin's Human Resources Division is now bringing the negotiated and fully executed successor MOU that is attached and incorporated herein to the City Council for final approval and adoption.